 It is very busy when visiting at weekends, if you are able we recommend that you visit at during midweek to see this spectacle with many hundreds of pups born at Donna Nook each year.
 Britain’s population of grey seals is of international conservation importance.

-If you choose to visit Donna Nook during the first weekend in December, you could also visit the famous Lincoln Christmas Market click here for details.
+If you choose to visit Donna Nook during the first weekend in December, you could also visit the famous Lincoln Christmas Market which takes place over the 1st weekend in December each year..
 Greetham Retreat is about half way between Donna Nook and the City of Lincoln.

 All about Donna Nook Breeding Seal Colony